 - The people of twitter are amazing.
 The whole reason I was so calm during the whole process was because I was reading the responses from some followers and just taking my mind off of the entire issue.

 - If you get flustered or nervous, breathe and start fresh.
 I know a lot of people that get really nervous around law enforcement and it makes them look kind of weird.
 Remember to breathe.
+If you actually get arrested, remember your rights and call an attorney.
+You may also seek the services of a bail bondsman if you need bail bonds assistance.
+You can even find a late hours bail bondsman if this situation has occurred at odd times.

 Some Things I’ll Never Understand